lgeurts/lgeurts.github.io/_drafts/22-08-24-ubuntu-upgrade-notes-for-x1-carbon-gen8.md

 <img src="/assets/jammy-jellyfish.png" width="654">

-Steps I followed.
+### teps I followed.
 As usual there is no guarantee but on my laptop it worked like a charm.

-### 1 - Check the outut from sudo apt update.
+#### 1 - Check the outut from sudo apt update.
 Does it look similar to what I list below?
 ---
 ~ sudo apt-get update
 [sudo] password for lgeurts: